therootcompany/greenlock.js/README.md

 });

 // IMPORTANT
-// you also need BOTH an http AND https server
+// you also need BOTH an http AND https server that serve directly
+// from webrootPath, which might as well be a special folder reserved
+// only for acme/letsencrypt challenges
 //
 // app.use('/', express.static(config.le.webrootPath))
 ```